ethanalon/projects/README.md

 The captured data is transferred to Arduino across a serial port in order to change the color of an individually addressible LED strip.
 In addition to the LED strip, the code also is capable of changing the color of Kasa bulbs, adjusting the speed of Dyson fans, sending text messages using Twilio, and sending toast notifications.

-Made primarily with Python, PyTesseract, Arduino, FastLED
+Made with Python, PyTesseract, Arduino, FastLED

 ### Secret Santa Randomizer